bnodnarb/AIRMF/_posts/map/01-03-03-application-scope.md

 **Organizations can document the following:**
 - To what extent has the entity clearly defined technical specifications and requirements for the AI system?
 - How do the technical specifications and requirements align with the AI system’s goals and objectives?
-- How might you respond to an intelligence consumer asking “How do you know this?”

 **AI Transparency Resources:**
 - GAO-21-519SP: AI Accountability Framework for Federal Agencies & Other Entities